Now is the time to stay united

 Keeping volunteers, their families and those they’re helping safe during this public health crisis is the highest priority.
 We all have a role in making sure that happens.
 If you plan to volunteer, review these guidelines .

 HOW TO APPLY FOR HELP

-Stark County employees impacted by mass layoffs as a result of COVID – 19, may be eligible to receive one-time assistance with their rent or mortgage payment.
+Stark and Carroll County employees impacted by mass layoffs as a result of COVID – 19, may be eligible to receive one-time assistance with their rent or mortgage payment.

 As a reminder the Department of Housing and Urban Development has “temporarily” suspended all foreclosures and evictions through April 30, 2020.

-United Way of Greater Stark County has established the COVID-19 Impact Fund, a dedicated resource for working families affected by the COVID-19 public health emergency.
+United Way of Greater Stark County's COVID-19 Impact Fund is a dedicated resource for working families affected by the pandemic.
 We appreciate the generosity of so many in our community who have contributed to ensure our neighbor, friend or family can weather these hard times.
 We are committed to mobilizing 100% of the collected funds to provide financial assistance to help meet families' basic needs during the COVID-19 crisis.
-Qualified applicants will be served on a first come, first serve basis as funds are available, based on community donations.
+Qualified applicants will be served on a first-come, first serve basis as funds are available, based on community donations.

 MESSAGE FROM UNITED WAY TEAM

 Our number one priority is the safety and well-being of our staff, volunteers, agency partners, and the community we serve.